 A year has passed since our first article about smart cities.
 Last year, 50% of the world’s population lived in cities, now it is 55%.
 This number should increase to 70% by 2050.
 Cities will keep growing and changing to face new issues : environment, power management… Cars do not fly yet but things are already changing.
 New technologies will help our cities become smarter.

-What is a Smart City ?
+A Definition of a Smart City

 Smart cities are the perfect answer to the numerous problems faced by modern cities: air pollution, energy waste and so on.
 Smart cities are build upon smart administrations that keep citizens’ concerns in mind.
 Electric cars and eco-friendly neighbourhoods are also part of the smart city ecosystem.